What are the best renewable energy stocks to watch?

 - There are two main ways to take a position on renewable energy stocks: trading or investing

-- Trading means that you’ll be speculating on share prices rising or falling with CFDs
+- Trading means that you’ll be speculating on share prices rising or falling with spread bets and CFDs

 - Investing means that you’ll be taking direct ownership of the shares, making you a shareholder and profiting from any increases in the share price